Home > Business > Commercial > How to respond to customer objections

 Respond to the objection with a question

-Respond to the objection with a question © Loïc Jeunot.
+Answer the objection with a question © Loïc Jeunot.

 The rebound technique

-Read also: Establish your legitimacy through speaking out
+Read also: Building legitimacy through public speaking

 Respond to the objection using the bounce technique

-The rebound technique. © Loïc Jeunot.
+The rebound technique © Loïc Jeunot.

 3/ Customer objections, examples of scenarios